Gentle care. Remarkable results.

 The natural, normal curve is called lordosis, or to be specific, cervical lordosis.
 Cervical means neck.

 Some will have a very straight neck – which some research has linked to trauma, like motor vehicle accidents.
-(If you want the citation, leave a comment.
-I have another article coming up going over a few references.)

 A straight neck is called a kyphosis.
 It can also be called military neck.